 All investments involve risk.
 This section describes various risks that can impact the value of the securities in your trust.
 You should understand these risks before you invest.
+Refer to the "Principal Risk Considerations" in Part A for your trust in this prospectus for a list of the principal risk considerations related to an investment in your trust.
 If the value of the securities falls, the value of the units will also fall.
 No one can guarantee that your trust will achieve its objective or that your investment return will be positive over any period.